Medicare Supplement Plan G in Texas: Cost and Coverage

 It depends.
 If you're outside your Medigap Open Enrollment Period, switching may require you to go through medical underwriting.
 That means the insurance company can look at your health history and potentially deny coverage or charge a higher premium.
 That’s why we recommend enrolling while you're healthy or newly eligible.

-No. Like all Medigap plans, Plan G does not cover dental, vision, or hearing.
+No. Like all Medigap plans, Plan G does not cover routine dental, vision, or hearing.
 You’ll need to purchase a separate dental or vision policy if those benefits are important to you.
 Some carriers, like Cigna or Humana, offer optional bundling or discounts on ancillary coverage.

 Medigap premiums typically increase over time, but how much they increase varies by company.
 If your current provider raises rates significantly, you can shop around and apply for a new plan, but outside of open enrollment, switching requires medical underwriting.
 This is why working with an agent is helpful - we monitor rate trends and help clients review their options before things get too expensive.